Taking a Look at Women’s Football in England

 Enter the FA, though: Incredibly, in 2013 during a reorganization of the league pyramid, Belles were simply removed from the top tier by the FA to make way for Manchester City, this over the objections of almost every club in the league (presumably excluding Man City).
 Belles never made it back and have since merged with the men’s club under the name Doncaster Rovers Belles.

 Overall, Arsenal lead the way with 14 Women’s FA Cup wins.
-Current holders are Manchester City.
+Current holders are Manchester United.

 The semis and Final are televised by BBC in England.